Qurqi/Bitcoin-Price-Regression-Model/Development Process Discussion.md

 ● 0.2 < Dropout value < 0.6, with a step of 0.05

-I used BayesianOptimization to do a search of my defined parameter space because it is a more efficient and “smart” algorithm than grid search and other alternatives [3].
+I used BayesianOptimization to do a search of my defined parameter space because it is considered a more efficient and “smart” algorithm than grid search and other alternatives.
 I began with a broad search in the range defined above and ran the optimizer multiple times, recording the parameter values of the highest scoring models each time.
 I used the recorded data to narrow my search space, and reduce my training time